ralucas/basic_c_socket_server/README.md

   ssize_t sender;
   char response[BUFSIZE];
   size_t len;

   strcpy(response, "This is a response string!");
   len = strlen(response);

   if ( (sender = send(client, response, len, 0)) <= SOCKET_ERROR ) {
     perror("Error sending the response");
   }
   fprintf(stdout, "Successfully sent (%i) message", sender);
 }
 ```

+Go ahead, build it, and fire it up and send a curl request.
+In a future post, I'll build an HTTP server.

+The source code for this can be found here: <https://github.com/ralucas/basic_c_socket_server>

+I also suggest taking a look at [Beej's Guide to Networking](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html)